stevenengler/raspi-mathematica-cluster/notes.md

 ## Formatting the SD cards and installing Raspbian

-How to format an SD card and remove an existing OS: Download and use the offical SD card formatter at https://www.sdcard.org/downloads/formatter_4/
+If the SD card already has an operating system installed, you may need to format the SD card first using the offical SD card formatter at https://www.sdcard.org/downloads/formatter_4/

-For headless nodes: Download and image Raspbian lite.
+For headless nodes:
+- Download Raspbian lite.

-For main head node: Download and image Raspbian non-lite.
+For main head node:
+- Download Raspbian with PIXEL.

+Install the Raspbian image on the SD card by following the instructions here: https://www.raspberrypi.org/documentation/installation/installing-images/

 For both:
-After imaging, create an empty file in the root of the card named 'ssh'.
+- After imaging, create an empty file in the root of the card named 'ssh' (enables ssh access).
-Create the file `wpa_supplicant.conf` and add the following:
+- (Optional) If using Wi-Fi rather than ethernet, create the file `wpa_supplicant.conf` and add the following:
 ```
 network={
   ssid="PhysLab"